 The updates in the preceding step caused three new tables to be added to your

-You can verify the existence of these tables through the Cloud Console
+You can verify the existence of these tables through the Google Cloud console

-gcloud tool.
+or gcloud CLI.
 For example, running the SQL query

 SELECT * FROM